powa-team/pg_stat_kcache/README.rst

 --------

 Gathers statistics about real reads and writes done by the filesystem layer.
-It is provided in the form of an extension for PostgreSQL >= 9.1.
-It should work with lower versions of PostgreSQL but the support code has to be reworked to do so.
+It is provided in the form of an extension for PostgreSQL >= 9.4., and requires pg_stat_statements extension to be installed.
+PostgreSQL 9.4 or more is required as previous version of provided pg_stat_statements didn't expose the queryid field.

 Installation
 ============